VOANews/datasets-for-journalists/README.md

 To download the latest data, switch to the `/download-spreadsheet-data-app/` folder and run: `$ node app.js`

 I've set up an alternate app— `app-merge-datasources.js` — which loads the main spreadsheet, and then merges it with the secondary spreadsheet of datasets curated by us.
 It can be run by typing: `$ node app-merge-datasources.js`

-## Getting set up ##

-The site is built using Jekyll, a liberal use of JQuery and data baked out from a Google spreadsheet.

-On most computers (with jekyll installed), you can run `jekyll serve`.

-You'll periodically need to run `bundle update`.